Young Bretons Movement: Launch and Ideas

 The YBM/AVY was launched officially at a Breton Party Congress in Blain, in March 2007.
 At the beginning, it was formed of a few members of the party willing to make actions and proposals specific to the youth.
 At their launch, the Young Bretons published the "Young Bretons Manifesto", in which they denounce what they think are France's failures on the political, economical and cultural fields.
 They criticized the French attitude towards Europe and the failure of decentralization and public reforms in general, and called out to "emancipation" and reunification of Brittany, within a federal Europe.

 As the Breton Party, the YBM/AVY advocates a new approach to Breton issues, by emphasizing the European dimension of their ideas : they reject the idea of identity withdrawal and claim they want to simply exist as the other countries.
 The lead idea of the Manifesto is the point that in a European framework, which is the movement's reference, Brittany is a country like any other, and therefore must have the same political rights as Estonia, Slovenia or Ireland.

-In March 2008, for the city council elections, the Young Bretons publish a document called "It’s now we must change things", which summarizes their proposals on topics specific to youth such as housing or universities.
+In March 2008, for the city council elections, the Young Bretons published a document called "It’s now we must change things", which summarizes their proposals on topics specific to youth such as housing and universities.
 They propose, among other items, to struggle against the building of secondary homes on the seaside, or to create a Breton university system which regroups universities and colleges, all this within the framework of Brittany as a member of the European Union.

+In August 2008, the Young Bretons held a three-day multi organisation meeting with other youth movements in the Lorient.
+On the 10 August the meeting closed with the youth movements of the Basque Nationalist Party, the New Flemish Alliance, and the Young Bretons signing a joint declaration supporting self-determination for stateless nations.